sourcefrog/conserve/doc/design.md

 same point in the previous index.
 (This last part is not yet implemented, though.)

+## Stats

+Many operations return Stats objects, declared in `conserve::stats`.
+These data structs contain counters of data transferred, work done, errors, etc, during operations.

+In particular, since Conserve does not return an `Err` on non-fatal errors, the stats objects are the main way to programmatically determine one or more has occurred.

+Stats objects can be used in either of two ways:

+1. Directly returned from a function.
+This is more like a functional style and preferred when it can be cleanly done.

+2. Accumulated into an object and retrieved from the object when it's done.
+This works better for iterators, and other cases where the caller might not be ready to hold the counts themselves.

 ## UI, Progress, and Logging

 Conserve's user interface includes: